Semi-Uniform Feller Stochastic Kernels: Introduction

-However, weak continuity of the original transition and observation probabilities and even some their stronger properties do not imply weak continuity of the transition probability in the new model \cite[Examples 4.1-4.3]{FKZ}.
-For a partially observable Markov decision process, which is a popular particular model of Markov decision process with incomplete information, it was shown in \cite[Theorem 3.6]{FKZ} that weak continuity of transition probabilities and continuity in total of variation of observation probabilities imply weak continuity of transition probabilities in the model with complete information to which the original problem is reduced.
-Another proof of the fact is provided in \cite{Saldi}, where it is also shown that, if the observation probabilities do not depend on controls, then continuity of transition probabilities in total variation imply weak continuity of the transition probabilities in the reduced model with complete observations.
+However, weak continuity of the original transition and observation probabilities and even some their stronger properties do not imply weak continuity of the transition probability in the model { with belief states} \cite[Examples 4.1-4.3]{FKZ}.
+For a partially observable Markov decision process { called a ${\rm POMDP}_2$ in this paper and in \cite{FKZSIAM}}, which is a popular particular model of Markov decision process with incomplete information, it was shown in \cite[Theorem 3.6]{FKZ} that weak continuity of transition probabilities and continuity in total of variation of observation probabilities imply weak continuity of transition probabilities in the model with { completely observable belief states} to which the original problem is reduced.
+Another proof of this fact is provided in \cite{Saldi}, where it is also shown that, if the observation probabilities do not depend on controls, then continuity of transition probabilities in total variation imply weak continuity of the transition probabilities in the reduced model with { completely observable belief states}.

-The remarkable feature of semi-uniform Feller transition kernels is that this property holds in the reduced model with complete information if and only if it holds for the original model \cite[Theorem 7.1]{FKZSIAM}.
-This fact implies several new and known results on weak continuity of transition probabilities in the reduction including all the results described above; see \cite{FKZSIAM} for details.
-Applied to the approximation scheme described in Lemma~\ref{lem:A1}, this feature provides the opportunity for developing new computation schemes for finite approximations for Markov decision processes and Markov decision processes with incomplete information; see monograph~\cite{SLY} on this topic.
+The remarkable feature of semi-uniform Feller transition kernels is that this property holds in the reduced model with complete information if and only if it holds for the original model, and this fact implies several new and known results on weak continuity of transition probabilities in the { model with completely observable states} including all the results described above; see Section~\ref{secAppl} below and \cite{FKZSIAM} for details.
 This paper provides fundamental results useful for the analysis and optimization of Markov decision processes with complete and incomplete information.
 They are used in \cite{FKZSIAM} for studying Markov decision processes with incomplete information.
-In addition, Markov decision processes with semi-uniform Feller transition probabilities are studied in \cite{FKZSIAM} for problems with expected total costs and in \cite{FKZConf} for problems with average costs per unit time.
+Markov decision processes with semi-uniform Feller transition probabilities are studied in \cite{FKZSIAM} for problems with expected total costs and in \cite{FKZConf} for problems with average costs per unit time.